Frequently asked questions about travelling to Uganda Lodge

 You can buy a Ugandan SIM card in town, which you can load with texts, calls and/or data and there is 3G coverage at the lodge.
 If you bring a laptop with you, using your phone as a mobile hotspot is very effective.
 There are 2 internet cafés and 2 hotels with Wi-Fi in town.

 Can I use my debit/credit cards?

-There are 2 ATMs in the local town, Ntungamo (and 1 at the airport at arrival).
+There are 2 ATMs in the local town, Ntungamo and in most urban areas, (and 1 at the airport at arrival).
 Use VISA as Mastercard is increasingly not being accepted in Uganda.

 What should I pack?